 On June 23-26, PROTECT co-hosted the 12th International Symposium on Electrokinetic Remediation (EREM2013).
 Organized by Prof. Akram Alshawabkeh (PROTECT co-Director and Project 5 leader), EREM2013 brought over 80 participants from 22 countries to Northeastern’s campus to share the latest research in electrokinetic and electrochemical techniques.
 Several Project 5 trainees presented in the poster session, including […]

 This June was the first offering of the PROTECT Academy.
 The purpose of these webinars was to provide non-experts in the topic areas with an introduction to the primary concepts, basic terminology, and applicability of that field to the understanding of environmental health problems.
-Please visit the PROTECT Academy page to learn more about the […]
+Each seminar has been posted on the PROTECT Youtube channel and […]

 SWIM is a gathering of senior executives in the water technology and engineering industry working in collaboration to further Massachusetts position in the global marketplace.
 This year’s conference was held on Wednesday, June 19, 2013 at Northeastern; it convened top leaders to explore global opportunities and how our industry can accelerate the delivery of innovative […]